javidsheikh/testweatherapp/README.md

 * Customise layouts for different device sizes.
 * Handle location services denied.
 * Handle current location not found.
-* Adjust time for each period by timezone.
+* Adjust time for each period by timezone - currently all times are displayed in UTC regardless of location.